Steel Dynamics

 Lower output means less absorption of fixed costs, which makes a 6.5% margin harder to defend

-tariff support fades or gets repriced
+Tariff support fades or gets repriced

 Steel tariffs are set at 50%, and that has helped the domestic steel trade.
 If policy support weakens, sentiment and pricing power cool quickly.